 If after reading through all the information about lithium orotate you want to add it to your supplement list, here are a couple of brands that are well regarded by my family: Weyland’s Lithium Orotate and Seeking Health Lithium Orotate.
 Read through the reviews and go with a brand that you trust.

-As with any supplement, I suggest talking with your doctor if you are on a medication or if pregnant or nursing.
+As with any supplement, I suggest talking with your doctor if you are on medications or if pregnant or nursing.

 The study on stacking lithium with caffeine, theobromine, and catechin for an increased anti-inflammatory effect was interesting.
 If you are considering this combo, a good source of theobromine is cacao nibs.
 Catechins and caffeine are found in green tea.